emisanada/learn-git-basics/README.md

 Na seção de introdução deste tutorial, não vamos ser capazes de cobrir todos estes benefícios na prática extensivamente.
 No entanto, pretendemos dar-lhe toda a informação que você precisa saber até o final.

 ##### Multiplas pessoas trabalhando nos mesmos arquivos
-Version control makes this possible.
-If you work on one file, and then I work on the same file at the same time when we want to combine our changes git allows us to keep both versions save that we can compare.
-This allows us to integrate our changes more swiftly.
 O controle de versão torna isso possível.
 Se você trabalhar em um arquivo e eu trabalhar no mesmo arquivo ao mesmo tempo, quando quisermos combinar as nossas mudanças o git nos permitirá manter ambas as versões salvas para podermos compará-las.
 Isso nos permite integrar as nossas mudanças mais rapidamente.

 Nós vamos praticar isso mais a frente.